 The strongest driver for compliance with antitrust law is the desire to conduct business ethically and to be recognised as doing so.
 While the penalties for non-compliance can be very significant, a company’s reputation is seriously damaged by the adverse publicity attracted by a decision that it has violated the law.

 While many companies already have antitrust compliance programmes in place to help protect themselves (and their shareholders), there is historically little consensus among enforcement agencies on how best to support business in compliance efforts.

-ICC works to close this gap by producing practical toolkits on antitrust compliance for companies of all sizes and across sectors, as well as collecting best practices around the world to deepen dialogue with public and private stakeholders.
+ICC works to close this gap by producing practical tools on competition law—in particular in antitrust compliance for companies of all sizes and across sectors, as well as collecting best practices around the world to deepen dialogue with public and private stakeholders.